-Built on a strong foundation in PCI-X products Diodes's PCI Express solutions (PCIe switches and PCIe packet switches) enable signal quality, system performance, flexibility, reliability, system timing, EMI, express cable, and much more.
+Built on a strong foundation in legacy PCI and PCI-X products, Diodes's PCIe Packet switches enable signal quality, system performance, flexibility, reliability, system timing, EMI, express cable, and much more.

-Diodes's low-latency, low-power fully compliant (PCISIG 2.1 and 1.1) PCI Express Switches enable high-speed serial point-to-point connections between multiple I/O devices and a root complex or microprocessor for optimized aggregation, fan-out or peer-to-peer communication of end-point traffic to the host.
+Features such as low-latency, low-power fully compliant to PCIe Specification 2.1 and 1.1, all enable high-speed serial point-to-point connections between multiple I/O devices and a root complex or microprocessor for optimized aggregation, fan-out or peer-to-peer communication of end-point traffic to the host.
 Ideal for industrial PC, networking, storage and both mobile and desktop computers.

 Yes, all Pericom's packet switches provide EEPROM/SMBus to change PHY parameters including Low Driver Current, High Drive Current, Driver Transmit Current, De-emphasis Transmit Equalization, Receive Termination Adjustment, Transmit Termination Adjustment and Receiver Equalization Level Control.